 No beneficial interest in a Global Certificate representing the Notes may be transferred or exchanged for a Definitive Certificate representing the GDP-linked Securities, and no beneficial interest in a Global Certificate representing the GDP-linked Securities may be transferred or exchanged for a beneficial interest in a Definitive Certificate representing the Notes.
-No beneficial interest in a Global Certificate representing a Series of Notes may be transferred or exchanged for a beneficial interest in a Definitive Certificate representing a different Series of Notes.
+No beneficial interest in a Global Certificate representing a Series of Notes may be transferred or exchanged for a beneficial interest in a Global Certificate representing a Series of Notes may be transferred or exchanged for a beneficial interest in a Definitive Certificate representing a Global Certificate representing a different Series of Notes.